9 leadership skills that separate great managers from good ones

 • This might be in terms of awards and recognition, or simply knowing that they’re contributing to an overall goal.
 Whatever works best for the team in question — because a great leader will be able to read that, too.

-Empathy is the ability to understand, and to care about, what someone else is feeling.
+Empathy is a crucial leadership skill—the ability to understand, and to care about, what someone else is feeling.
 Great leaders don’t feign interest in their team members.
 They don’t have to.
 Instead, they are deeply interested and invested in them and their well-being.

-• A manager who understands their team members is able to tailor their strategies and to ensure that their staff feel respected as individuals.
+A manager who understands their team members is able to tailor their leadership strategies and ensure that their staff feel respected as individuals.

 Trustworthiness

-Trust is essential for leadership, and being a trustworthy leader means making sure that your team members can rely on you.
+Trust is one of the most important leadership skills a person can develop.
+Being a trustworthy leader means that your team knows they can count on you.

 Trusting

-• In the words of Ed Catmull, co-founder and ex-CEO of Pixar: “Trust doesn’t mean that you trust that someone won’t screw up — it means you trust them when they do screw up.”
+By hiring people they respect and taking time to understand their strengths, leaders build teams they can truly rely on.
+As Ed Catmull, Pixar co-founder, once said: “Trust doesn’t mean that you trust that someone won’t screw up — it means you trust them when they do screw up.”

 Nature or nurture: how do we acquire leadership skills?